 During phase 5, your goals are to return to your work, sports, and other recreational activities safely and without pain.
 While you can start to get back to your normal activities, you shouldn’t throw or perform any overhead athletic movements until at least four months after your surgery.
 You can start to add weight lifting into your routine, but avoid wide-grip bench presses, military presses, and behind-the-head lat pulls.

 During your physical therapy, you continue to work on your stretching and strengthening program.
 They can guide you in your upper body weight lifting.
 You begin with low weight and high reps, ensuring that you maintain perfect form and follow your surgeon’s precautions.
-You can also return to golf and tennis during this phase, although you need to avoid serving in tennis until you reach your four-month mark.
+You can also return to golf and tennis during this phase, although you need to avoid serving in tennis until you reach four months post-op.